 Read This First:

 These pages are not meant to be scholarly or all-inclusive.
 They are set up to help identify women who lived during the Tudor era (1485-1603).
 The information in them has been accumulated primarily from a footnote here and a paragraph there in the histories and biographies dealing with better known people and events.
 No complete bibliography is possible, nor was it possible to give a specific source for every single detail in every single entry.
 Some details had multiple sources.
 Some came from undocumented sources.
-Some I found forty years ago and neglected to make a note of my source.
-That said, if you go to the end of this page, you will find a bibliography of the sources which provide information (still, for the most part, in small snippits), on a great number of Tudor women.
+Some I found forty years ago and neglected to make a note of my source at that time.

-I write the entries in A Who's Who of Tudor Women myself and make additions and corrections as needed.
+I write all the entries in A Who's Who of Tudor Women myself.
 I don't mind sharing this information.
 In fact, I'm happy to have it reach the widest audience possible.
 But I would appreciate being identified as the author of individual mini-biographies appearing on other websites, preferably with a link to this webpage, when my words appear in substantially the same form as they do here.
-All material included in this Who's Who is ©2008-12 by Kathy Lynn Emerson (all rights reserved).
+All text included in this Who's Who is ©2008-16 by Kathy Lynn Emerson (all rights reserved).

 Arnold, Janet, Queen Elizabeth's Wardrobe Unlock'd (1988)